measure-sh/measure/docs/hosting/README.md

   <img src="https://github.com/user-attachments/assets/b33fbca4-4567-4077-9432-8be9f9c8b078" alt="Successful installation" />
 </p>

-At this point, all the services should be up, but they are not reachable from outside one machine.
+At this point, all the services should be up, but they are not reachable from the internet.
 To make sure these services can serve traffic, let's setup:

 - A reverse proxy using [caddy](https://caddyserver.com/)
 - Setup DNS A recods on your domain